13 Comma Rules Everyone Should Know

 Example: I wore Banana Boat, not Neutrogena, sunscreen when I went to the beach.

 If the negation occurs at the end of the sentence, you still need to separate it with a comma.
-If you already know all of these comma rules, you’ll probably ace this tricky comma quiz.

 Use a comma to separate the elements in a full date (weekday, month and day, year)